floriandejonckheere/hcloud/README.md

 ssh_key.delete
 ssh_key.deleted?
 # => true

+# For detailed usage of resources, refer to the class documentation
 ```

 The gem does little validation on your input or behaviour, and expects you to use it in a sane way.